Living at Mansfield

 Mansfield occupies a very central location in Oxford, close to the libraries and shops, but in a quiet setting near the University Parks and the river Cherwell.

-The college site includes student accommodation, tutors’ rooms, offices, the chapel, the dining hall, the library, a laundry room, common rooms, and other social facilities.
+The college site includes student accommodation, tutors’ rooms, offices, the chapel and dining hall, the libraries, a laundry room, common rooms, and other social facilities.
 Mansfield also shares excellent sports facilities with Merton College, including tennis and squash courts.

-The College’s main library is a wonderful wood-panelled room which contains core texts for all courses, and there are separate libraries devoted to Law and Theology.
-All three libraries are open to students twenty-four hours a day, and there is a computer room available for use by students.
+The College’s main library is a wonderful wood-panelled room which contains core texts for all courses, and there are separate libraries devoted to Law, PPE and Theology.
+All four libraries are open to students twenty-four hours a day, and there are fully-networked computers available in the Main Library for use by students.

 In 2014, a new student cafeteria, bar and terrace were completed.